 These days I’m on a preventative treatment program with worms.
 Every month I add organic oregano oil mixed with some water into their feed for one week on and one week off – I repeat this for two cycles.
 So far this appears to be working well.
 I’m still on a steep learning curve with goat health, so watch this space for more preventative approaches.

-How economical is having a milking goat compared to just buying dairy products?
+How economical is having a milking goat?

 Buying organic, ethical dairy from farms we believe in isn’t overly cheap – and neither should it be.
 We would easily spend around $50 per week on milk, yoghurt and some cheese.

 Buying food for our two goats for one month is roughly around $150, so a bit cheaper than buying organic, ethical dairy*.
 However we (happily) spend between 30 minutes – 1 hour a day with our goats, so it takes a lot of time – as they should.
 If we were to price our time in looking after them, then it isn’t economical at all.

 But I don’t believe economics should be the only way to measure whether something’s worthwhile doing.
 Conventional dairy is cheap because it has nasty practices that have negative impacts on the environment and disastrous ramifications for animal wellbeing.